-Chaya Gordon-Bland, Managing Artistic Director
+Chaya Gordon-Bland, Executive Artistic Director

 Chaya Gordon-Bland is a co-founder of the South Dakota Shakespeare Festival and an Associate Professor of Theatre at the University of South Dakota.
 Chaya holds an MFA in Performance Pedagogy from the University of Pittsburgh.
 Her professional background includes work as an actor, teaching artist, dramaturg, director, and fight director at theatre companies across the country, including the American Shakespeare Center, New England Shakespeare Festival, Kentucky Shakespeare Festival, American Globe Theatre, Inwood Shakespeare Festival, Hawaii Shakespeare Festival, Black Hills Playhouse, and Native Voices at the Autry.
 Chaya is a member of Actors’ Equity Association (AEA), the Association of Theatre Movement Educators (ATME), the Michael Chekhov Association (MICHA) and the Society of American Fight Directors (SAFD).
 In 2018 she was honored with the Belbas-Larson Excellence in Teaching Award, in the tenured category, at the University of South Dakota.